 Key assumptions and processes

-The general, trait-based, size spectrum model is centred around the premise that the biological rates and of an individual organism in a community is strongly related to two size-related traits: individual size and asymptotic body size (Hartvig, Andersen, REFS).
+The generalsize spectrum model is centred around the premise that the biological rates and of an individual organism in a community is strongly related to two size-related traits: individual size and asymptotic body size (Hartvig, Andersen, REFS).
 In size spectrum models we are concerned with tracking how the abundance of organisms, in a particular size bracket, changes through time as a result of individual physiological and ecological processes.
 These processes begin with size-dependent feeding interactions that result in the creation of new biomass (through the assimilation and allocation of energy into maintenance, somatic growth, and production of offspring) and the destruction of biomass associated with death from predation and other background sources (disease, old-age, fishing).

-These processes are mathematically captured by the McKendrick-von Foerster equation (equation 1) used by a wide range of age and size-structured models in ecology (IPMs, matrix).
+These processes are used to calculate the growth, reproduction, and mortality of individual organisms as a functions of their size.
+This information is scaled up the level of population size spectra bythe McKendrick-von Foerster equation (equation 1) used by a wide range of age and size-structured models in ecology (IPMs, matrix).

 While relatively straightforward to solve when growth and mortality are known, size spectrum models have been developed to describe the growth, death, and reproduction processes centred around certain “size-based rules” (Andersen, 2019):

 Rule 1.
-In general, even within a species, larger predators feed on prey sizes a function of the ratio of their sizes (beta, sigma).
+In general, even within a species, larger predators prefer to feed on prey sizes a function of the ratio of their sizes (beta, sigma).

 Rule 2.
 Larger organisms encounter more food, through their allometric search rates

 Rule 3.
-Larger organisms have greater metabolic demands and maximum consumption rates, both based on known allometries
+Larger organisms have greater metabolic demands and higher maximum consumption rates, both based on known allometries (typically “metabolic” scaling).

 Rule 4.
-Larger organisms have greater reproductive costs
+Larger organisms have greater potential reproductive output

 Rule 5.
 Organisms of a particular size allocate energy into reproduction according to their maturation size, which is a fraction of their asymptotic size